leandroportnoy/TVMazeApp/README.md

 - Android Emulator

 ## Libs
-- Android Compose
-- Android Compose Navgation
+- Android Compose and Navigation
-- Dagger 2
+- Dagger 2 / Hilt
-- Hilt
 - Volley
+- Mockito, JUnit

-## Archteture
+## Structure
+**app - contains the main classes in app as a point of entry, views, viewmodels, contracts **common - common files between modules
-- MVVM + Clean Arch
+**data - contains an adaptive way of MVVM and Clean architecture